 In 2011-2012 the Government launched its Pupil Premium Grant (PPG).
 This money is sent to schools based on the numbers of pupils in the school who are eligible for Free School Meals (FSM).
 In 2012-2013, it was expanded to include all children who have been eligible for FSM within the last 6 years.
-In addition, children whose parents work in the forces or children who are Looked After Children/adopted also receive a grant.
 Pupil Premium Grant is given to schools with the aim to raise the attainment of disadvantaged pupils and close the gap between these pupils and their peers.
-Schools can also apply for Pupil Premium Plus for children who are in local-authority care (Looked After Child) or adopted.
+Schools can also apply for Pupil Premium Plus for children who are in local-authority care (Looked After Child) or post-LAC.
 This funding will be managed by the Virtual School Head (VSH) in the local authority that looks after the child.
 In addition, children whose parents are in the armed forces are eligible for Service Pupil Premium (SPP).
 Pupil Premium Grant is allocated to initiatives to ensure these pupils reach their full potential, both academically and socially.

-- Disadvantaged children have limited experiences and stability in their home life
+B. Disadvantaged children’s wellbeing is poor with limited experiences and stability in their home life

 At Kings Oak Primary Learning Centre we use the Pupil Premium Grant to:

-- Overcome barriers to learning and provide first quality teaching and staffing to support the needs of this disadvantaged group.
+- Overcome barriers to learning and provide first quality teaching and staffing to support the needs of this disadvantaged group through targeted support

 - We ensure that teaching and learning opportunities meet the needs of all of our pupils.

 - We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 - In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals (or have done in the last 6 years) will be socially disadvantaged.